oettingerj/classifieds-backend/README.md

 6. [Create a new database](<https://www.postgresql.org/docs/current/tutorial-createdb.html>)
 7. [Grant privileges](<https://www.postgresql.org/docs/12/ddl-priv.html>) to the new user so they can interact as necessary with the new database (granting access control list values of `CTc` is recommended)
 8. Modify Django's database configuration settings as necessary (refer to Database configuration version 2.0 below).

+### Connecting to the Linux VM at Carleton
+As of version 1.0.0 of this repo, a Linux VM at Carleton is hosting a PostgreSQL database.
+This sections provides instructions for connecting to that VM for management and inspection purposes only.
+These steps are not required for Django to connect to the database (the next section details the necessary configuration instructions).
+1. `ssh` onto the remote server at `classifieds.mathcs.carleton.edu` as the user `classifieds` (that is, execute the command `ssh classifieds@classifieds.mathcs.carleton.edu`)
+2. Enter the password `Compsrox236!`
+3. Assume the role of the postgres superuser by entering the command `sudo su - postgres` (use the same password as above if prompted)
+4. Login to the PostgreSQL database with the command `psql -U postgres`
+5. List all the databases by entering the command `\l` and notice the database named `classifieds`
+6. Connect to the `classifieds` database with the command `\c classifieds`
+7. Show all tables in the database by entering the command `\dt`
+8. From here, perform instructions using SQL to view or modify contents of this database's relations

 ### Django Database Configuration
 Configuration settings for Django's connection to a database can be found in `classifieds_project/classifieds_project/settings.py`.
 In particular, is the constant `DATABASES` in `settings.py` that dictates the connection settings.
 Django's default setting is as follows: